top of page

 After leaving the hospital or rehabilitation facility, the Trauma Survivors Support Group provides an opportunity that allows trauma survivors and their families to connect with other survivors.
 When you have experienced a major event in your life, like being injured, it is helpful to talk with others.
 We can learn by talking to other survivors and sharing how we deal with the challenges of recovery.

-People Against Rape (PAR) is a sexual assault advocacy program offering free support and services for survivors of sexual assault in Charleston, Dorchester, and Berkeley counties of South Carolina.
+Tri-County S.P.E.A.K.S.
+Sexual Assault Center (formerly People Against Rape) is a sexual assault advocacy program offering free support and services for survivors of sexual assault in Charleston, Dorchester, and Berkeley counties of South Carolina.

 Caring.com - A Caregiver’s Guide to Coping with Stress and Burnout